Wb-az/peft-qlora-text-classification/README.md

 </p>
 </div>

+### PEFT Footprint

+Under the LoRA configuration, **OPT-350m** had the lowest trainable parameter ratio (**0.2378%**), compared with **0.7090%** for **RoBERTa-base** and **1.1197%** for **ModernBERT-base**.
+This makes OPT the most parameter-efficient configuration in terms of trainable adaptation footprint.

+However, training time did not scale linearly with trainable parameter count alone.
+End-to-end runtime also reflected backbone architecture, throughput characteristics, and implementation-level efficiency, which helps explain why **ModernBERT-base** did not require twice the training time of **RoBERTa-base** despite having roughly twice the trainable LoRA parameters.

 ## 🔬 Statistical Rigour

 To assess whether observed performance differences were unlikely to be due to chance, a frequentist validation framework was applied: